abumq/easyloggingpp/README.md

  [![top]
 Goto Top](#table-of-contents)

 #### Make Use of Performance Tracking Data
-If you wish to capture performance tracking data right after it is finished, you can do so by adding flag `PerformanceTrackingCallback`, by doing so you are telling library to trigger an installed post tracking callbacks that you can define by extending `el::PerformanceTrackingCallback`.
+If you wish to capture performance tracking data right after it is finished, you can do so by extending `el::PerformanceTrackingCallback`.

 In order to install this handler, use `void Helpers::installPerformanceTrackingCallback<T>(const std::string& id)`.
 Where `T` is type of your handler.
 If you wish to uninstall a callback, you can do so by using `Helpers::uninstallPerformanceTrackingCallback<T>(const std::string& id)`.
 See samples for details

- > You need to add flag `PerformanceTrackingCallback` if not already added. (`installPerformanceTrackingCallback<T>(const std::string&)` adds it automatically)

  > DO NOT TRACK PERFORMANCE IN THIS HANDLER OR YOU WILL END UP IN INFINITE-LOOP